-- In the UDDI ServiceKey field, change the service key to use during run time. - In the Endpoint Address field, enter the endpoint address to use during run time.
+- 1. In the UDDI ServiceKey field, change the service key to use during runtime. - 2.
+In the Endpoint Address field, enter the endpoint address to use during runtime.

 You can edit both fields.
 The value for one field is selected and used based on what you selected in the UDDI Deployment Options dialog during design time.
-The changes to these fields are persisted in the composite.xml file during run time.
+The changes to these fields are persisted in the composite.xml file during runtime.